mrdcvlsc/learning-space/math/CombinatoricsNote.md

 ### Permutation - order matters.

-You are tasked to find out how many ways you can put one fruit in each of the boxes, to get the total ways to do it you can use the permutation formula below
+You are tasked to find out how many ways you can put one fruit (you can choose ) in each of the boxes, to get the total ways to do it you can use the permutation formula below

 $$
 n^P r = P(n,r)=\frac{n!}{(n-r)!},\quad(0\le r\le n).